vgonzenbach/retail-dataflow/README.md

 Due to time constraints, not all functionalities have been implemented.
 The following are the main missing features:

 - Ingestion to `fact_order` in BigQuery is currently omitted to avoid redundancy.
-- Support for fact_user_activity ingestion is incomplete — such events are presently routed to the “unknown” PCollection and ignored..
+- Support for `fact_user_activity` ingestion is incomplete — such events are presently routed to the “unknown” PCollection and ignored.
 - Schema-contract validation and full dead-letter queueing for unknown events remain as TODOs.
 - Unit and integration tests are in progress.